haskell-org/summer-of-haskell/content/ideas/cabal-new-build.md

 Last year a lot of progress was made, and `cabal new-build` is already gaining popularity, despite being incomplete; we're quite close, but we're not there yet!

+There is likely too much for a single student to complete in a single summer, so we welcome proposals that include some reasonable subset of the functionality listed below.

 In order to reach the major "Cabal 3.0" milestone, which denotes switching over to the `new-build` infrastructure as the default (thus finally retiring the old/sandbox commands), the following critical features need to be completed or